If you are looking for the best things to do in Novi Sad, I’m a Serbian local and I’m here to help!

 #20 – Visit the Museum of Vojvodina and the Museum of Modern Art

-What to do in Novi Sad if you want to see a bit of art in the classical sense of the word?
-Museums.
+Wondering what to do in Novi Sad if you want to see a bit of art in the classical sense of the word?
+Museums!

 #21 – Watch a Concert at the Synagogue